hackclub/assemble/the-venue/pitching.md

-# Pitching to a Venue
+# 💬 Pitching to a Venue

-Below is the email we used to pitch
+Below is the email we used to pitch Assemble to Figma!
+Dylan's first response (21 minutes after we sent the email) was:

+> Hi Sam, I don't know if we can, but adding Lauren and Trevor to help chase this down!

 **Subject:** Bringing Together Hack Clubbers @ Figma SF?